Kansas City Royals face frustrating night in Minnesota. It’s their 3rd straight loss

 A big reason was his consistent changeup.
 Ragans threw the changeup 26 times and it registered 17 swings and nine whiffs, per Baseball Savant.

-In the first inning, Ragans allowed three early hits.
+In the first inning, Ragans allowed three hits.
 The Twins capitalized by scoring twice to set a quick tone.
-Miranda continued his offensive barrage with a two-run single.
+Miranda had a two-run single.

+“He got in some bad counts,” Quatraro said.
+“The 3-0 count to (Twins star Carlos) Correa kind of set the whole inning.
+But he threw the ball really well and managed it after that.”

-Ragans settled down afterwards.
+Ragans settled down after the first inning.
 He allowed one additional run, which came courtesy of a Manuel Margot RBI double in the fourth inning.

-The Royals turned to their bullpen in the sixth.
-Ragans took the loss after allowing all three runs and striking out seven batters.
+“I felt like I settled in there a little bit, but just overall, I left some pitches over the plate and they did damage,” Ragans said.

 Vinnie Pasquantino exits early with an injury

-Kansas City Royals first baseman Vinnie Pasquantino left Tuesday’s game early after sustaining a leg injury.
+Kansas City Royals first baseman Vinnie Pasquantino left Tuesday’s game after sustaining a leg injury.

 Minnesota’s Byron Buxton was running down the first-base line, inside the foul line, and his knee hit Pasquantino’s left leg.